 10 – And finally, he looks different!
 My cute little two foot tall toddler turned into a four and a half foot mini version of me!
 Clothes are bigger, shoes are bigger, attitude is a little bigger, and he just seems bigger than life!

 This parenting thing is definitely starting to get real now!
 Okay, I have to go… I need to wipe my eyes and go look at old baby photos!
-Is your child growing up too fast too?
+Are your kids growing up too fast also?